 Everything about Akasha is magnificent, from the wood-panelled reception to the clean lines of the changing rooms, which boast a square footage greater than the average London flat.
-The centrepiece is a gorgeously lit 18-metre pool flanked by a sauna, hammam and Jacuzzi, plus there’s a wealth of pampering treatments on offer across nine private rooms: exclusive to the spa is the indulgent Elixir des Glaciers facial, which uses a raft of Valmont’s luxurious Swiss spa products to cleanse, brighten and smooth away stress.
+The centrepiece is a gorgeously lit 18-metre pool flanked by a sauna, hammam and jacuzzi, plus there’s a wealth of treatments on offer across nine private rooms.
+Exclusive to the spa is the indulgent Elixir des Glaciers facial, which uses a raft of Valmont’s luxurious Swiss spa products to cleanse, brighten and smooth away stress.

-With its small but perfect open-top swimming pool overlooking Hyde Park, this spa, a favourite with celebrities, wins points for its location.
+With its small but perfect open-top swimming pool overlooking Hyde Park, this spa (a favourite with celebs) wins points for its location.
 But the treatments are also impressive with emphasis on facials and a strong selection of men’s treatments, such as the Hydra Performance Facial for men featuring Swiss glacial water (just so you know).

-This latest opening is London’s first luxury Chinese medicine centre and touted as the hottest ticket in town.
+This is London’s first luxury Chinese medicine centre and touted as the hottest ticket in town.
 Stepping in for its signature Chuan Balancing treatment, you fill in a form to determine what element you are before being whisked off for a sublime massage, which stimulates the body’s pressure points to relax and detoxify.
-We fell asleep mid-treatment – ‘Fifty per cent of people do,’ smiled the therapist.
+We fell asleep mid-treatment, but ‘50 per cent of people do’ according to the smiling therapist.

-A classy, traditional English hotel is likely to have a classy, traditional English spa.
-So it’s no surprise that the spa at Brown’s Hotel is indeed classy and, in all the good ways, traditional too.
+A classy, traditional English hotel is likely to have nothing less than a classy, traditional English spa, and Brown’s does not disappoint.
 The basement spa is small but perfectly well-equipped with serene treatment rooms, and designed in classic white and brown tones.
 There is a gym with personal trainers available too: the lunchtime specials, which combine the use of both spa and gym, are popular with the Mayfair suits who form the majority of the weekday clientele.

 If you’re craving pure escapism and can’t afford a plane ticket, Ushvani in Chelsea is the next best thing.
-Tucked just off Sloane Square and hidden discreetly behind a heavy wooden door, stepping inside Ashvanti day spa feels like being transported to an idyllic Malaysian oasis far from the maddening crowds.
-Intricate teak carvings line the walls, there is an abundance of decadent cream marble and everything smells and feels exotic.
+Tucked away just off Sloane Square, located discreetly behind a heavy wooden door, stepping inside Ashvanti day spa feels like being transported to an idyllic Malaysian oasis far from the maddening crowds.
+Intricate teak carvings line the walls, there's an abundance of decadent cream marble and everything smells and feels exotic.
 Once inside, your shoes are quickly removed, your bags whisked off and you’re given a scented hot towel before you’ve even had a chance to turn your phone to silent.

 Find more spas in London